 The one area where Vidgo really excels?
 College sports.
 It’s the only live TV streaming service that has each of the four major NCAA conference networks.
 The only channel it’s missing for college sports is CBS, which airs marquee SEC football matchups every week.
 Along with AT&T TV and AT&T TV NOW, it’s one of the few services that carries the Longhorn Network, too.

 Regional sports networks are the channels that carry your local MLB, NBA and NHL team’s games.
 Vidgo doesn’t carry any of them.
 That’s a huge loss for sports fans, as most people won’t be able to follow their favorite teams on a regular basis with Vidgo.

-Poor user experience
+Decent user experience

 How many simultaneous streams does Vidgo allow?

 Vidgo lets you stream on three different devices at the same time.
-The only service that allows you to stream on more devices at once is Sling’s Orange + Blue plan, which gives you four.

 Does Vidgo have DVR storage?